Porvarinen/PoliceMain-2.1/README.md

 # PoliceP-2.1
 this is my updated version of Police_main and this has all objects fixed/changed.
-(There are 3 versions of this ymap so you can choose *COMING SOON*)
+There is now only 1 version of this ymap but update is *COMING SOON* :)
 -----------------------------------------------------------------------------------------------------------------------------
 Install:
 ---------